Zeuzera pyrina: Description

 Zeuzera pyrina has a wingspan of 35–60 mm.
-This is a highly distinctive species.
-The male is slightly smaller than the female.
+They are a highly distinctive species.
 The length of the abdomen of the female is about 45–50 mm.
+The male is slightly smaller than the female, with broader and more feathery antennae.
 These moths have a white head, with a black forehead and a very furry white thorax marked with six black spots.
 The abdomen is black, with short white hair-like scales on the posterior edge of each segment and a flat brush of scales on the apex.
 Forewings are whitish, long and narrow, with numerous black spots or black spots with white interior spots, arranged in rows along the veins.
 Hindwings are translucent, except in the anal area, with small black spots.
-In addition to the dimensions, the two sexes differ in the shape of the antennae, thinner in the female, while in the male they are markedly bipectinate, with the exception of terminals articles.
+They have an average wingspan of about 35–60 mm.
+Their antennae are bipectinate and wide at their base, but narrow near their tips, especially in males.